yxzzhang/StarWM/README.md

 ## 🚀 Quick Start
 ### 🤖 (Optional) World Model Training

-If you don't download the StarWM model and want to train from scratch, we provide a tutorial here, using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for training.
+If you prefer to train StarWM yourself instead of downloading the released model, we provide instructions below using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for training.

 You need to copy the `SC2-Dynamics-50K` dataset to the LLaMA-Factory data directory.